leewinn1974/Kemper-Rig-Manager-.db-Sorter/README.md

 This is certianly not a 'one size fits all' solution, but it's what worked for me.
 Obviously, you can edit the scripts to sort however you want to.

-The way I have it sorts the database in this way:
+It sorts the database in this way:

 1st into 'Studio' and 'Direct' <-- this is whether or not the rig has a cabinet model 2nd into a manufacturer folder ie..
 Marshall, Fender etc..